astramieri/azure-data-fundamentals/docs/module_5/azure_datalake_storage.md

-# Explore Azure Data Lake Storage Gen2
+# Azure Data Lake Storage Gen2

 Azure Data Lake Store (Gen1) is a separate service for hierarchical data storage for analytical data lakes, often used by so-called big data analytical solutions that work with structured, semi-structured, and unstructured data stored in files.